geudde/attic-chest/pages/01.season-1/06.meeting-06/04.vagaries-continued/docs.md

 Wer’t only for the drive, see how they come
 Each moves a Coachman, and each looks a Groom!
 And then dear Sir, do give a Fète al-fresco,
-Where all the company should in undress go,
+Where all the company should in full dress[^1] go,
 And ev’ry Night, how gaily it would pass,
 If all the walks were lighted up with Gass!
 Now Sir I hope upon consideration